The department's illustrated pdf offers more detailed information.

 Writing and image-making are both important languages to process and communicate personal ideas and experiences with immediacy.
 How can they be used most fruitfully together?
 In this class, we will examine the relationship between the voice and vision of the artist-writer through a series of projects that intertwine written and visual communication.
 Projects may include image-making which is stimulated by writing (or vice-versa), blogging and visual journalism for the artist-writer, as well as creative writing projects which consider a significant visual element.
 We will look to Artist's Books and notebooks, developments in literature, blogs, and on-line communications.
 Students will be encouraged to mine areas of personal interest in the development of a body of work.
 This course fulfills the Illustration Concepts requirement for Illustration majors.

-In this course, we examine gender not your biologically assigned equipment, but those social constructs which shape and define what is male and what is that less absolute space between and beyond.
+In this course, we examine gender -- not your biologically assigned equipment, but those social constructs that shape and define what is male, what is female and what is that less absolute space between and beyond.
 Weekly assignments often begin by reviewing the traditional role of women and men in American culture but through a contemporary lens, examining the astoundingly colorful range of gender and sex identities that cannot be limited to simply pink and blue.
-We'll turn past and present stereotypes inside out, flip popular icons upside down, and rework familiar images from hallowed museums.
-Assignments may require an informed portrait of a notable activist, a gender-blurred composting of a distinctly guy's guy with the ultimate woman, or a guerrilla girl rewrite of art history.
-Other illustration problems may require wholly fresh depictions of abstract concepts like conception, contraception, relationships, power, etc. This course shifts radically between male and female-centric themes and offers equal opportunity for XX's and XY's.
+We'll turn stereotypes inside out, flip popular icons upside down, and rework familiar images from hallowed museums.
+We'll search for fresh depictions of abstract concepts like conception, contraception, relationships, power, etc. This course offers equal opportunity for XX's, XY's and those outside the binary..
 This course fulfills the Illustration Concepts requirement for juniors Restricted to Illustration majors, Junior and above during Fall and Spring Open to everyone during Wintersession